 That makes eCommerce a highly viable, competitive, and profitable avenue for your organization to take, especially if you already run a retail operation.
 While some might be turned off to the perceived difficulties of starting up an eCommerce store, the truth is that it is likely easier than you think.

-Not only will launching an eCommerce operation as another facet of your business benefit you as a disaster preparedness plan, but if you are already running a business, some of the legwork is done for you.
+Not only will launching an eCommerce operation as another facet of your business be beneficial as a preparedness plan to fortify it against uncertainty but if you are already running a business, some of the legwork is done for you.
 Consider the following: